TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 This generates a square wave with a period of 10ms, for a frequency of 100Hz.

-{% image "assets/osc-square-wave.jpg", "w-65", "A square wave at 100Hz." %}
+{% image "assets/osc-square-wave.jpg", "w-75", "A square wave at 100Hz." %}

 <sup>Oscilloscope view of the signal.
-This is very useful for debugging signals, especially periodic ones.</sup>
+Oscilloscopes are very useful for debugging signals, especially periodic ones.</sup>
 {.caption}

 But there are two issues with this looping method:

 1. Using a while loop blocks the thread, meaning we block the processor from doing other things while outputting the sine wave.
+We may wish to poll for input or send out other forms of output (TFT/LCD, Bluetooth, etc.).
 2. Since `HAL_Delay()` delays in milliseconds, it becomes impossible to generate complex waveforms at high frequencies, since that requires us to send samples at **microsecond** intervals.

 {% image "assets/y-u-no-faster.jpg", "w-45", "HAL Delay, y u no faster?" %}